jelix/jelix/README.md

 Installation
 ===========

-The source code of the master branch (Jelix 2.0) is compatible only with PHP 5.4 or more.
+The source code of the master branch (Jelix 2.0) is compatible only with PHP 5.6 or more.

 For applications with the future Jelix 2.0, you should use [Composer](http://getcomposer.org).
-Jelix packages are not yet into Packagist, so you should indicate the Jelix packages repository in your composer.json, and declare the jelix package dependency:
+You should indicate the Jelix packages repository in your composer.json, and declare the jelix package dependency:

 ```
 {